 Healthier patients may have the option of having their hip or knee replacement done at an outpatient surgery center, instead of in the hospital.
 Outpatient surgery centers are less costly and maintain quality and personalized care.

-In general, your orthopaedic surgeon will encourage you to use your “new” joint shortly after your operation.
+In general, your orthopedic surgeon will encourage you to use your “new” joint shortly after your operation.

 For hip and knee replacements, you will often stand and begin walking the day after surgery.
 Initially, you will walk with a walker, crutches, or a cane.
 Most patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing.